hetalang/qsp-benchmark/README.md

 # sim-cases

-Storing different cases for simulation using SimSolver (Simulatrix?)
+Storing different cases for simulation using HetaSimulator (Simulatrix?)

 ## List of cases